Hanging scroll, ink and color on silk

 Painting: 143.6 x 72.7 cm (56 9/16 x 28 5/8 in.); Mounted: 251.1 x 90.3 cm (98 7/8 x 35 9/16 in.)

 Gift from the Collection of George Gund III 2015.589

 Other paintings from the same set are in the collections of the Rhode Island School of Design and the Philadelphia Museum of Art.

-These two paintings belong to a group of eight that were likely mounted as a pair of four-panel folding screens representing the Eight Views of the Xiao and Xiang Rivers.
-The screen was the property of the Date family, who once ruled Sendai in northern Honshu, the main Japanese island.
-The paintings were separated after the Date family sold them.
-These two represent these themes: sunset glow over a fishing village and returning sails off a distant shore, and are in the style of Chinese painter Li Tang (1050–1130).
+This painting belongs to a group of eight that were likely mounted as a pair of four-panel folding screens representing the Eight Views of the Xiao and Xiang Rivers.
+The screens were the property of the Date family, who once ruled Sendai in northern Honshu, the main Japanese island.
+This one represents the theme of returning sails off a distant shore, and is in the style of Chinese painter Li Tang (1050–1130).

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email email@example.com.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.